xuanngo2001/cust-live-deb/README.md

     dd if="cust-live-deb-64-FFF_YYYY-MM-DD_HH.MM.SS.iso" of="/path/to/your/usb/device/" bs=4M; sync

 ## MS Windows
-On Microsoft Windows, you can use [Win32 Disk Imager](http://sourceforge.net/projects/win32diskimager/).
+On Microsoft Windows, you can use [Win32 Disk Imager](http://sourceforge.net/projects/win32diskimager/) to burn the ISO to your USB key.

 # Create hybrid ISO